Beautiful Intentions

-Beautiful Intentions is the third solo album by English singer Melanie C. This is the first album release on Chisholm's self-founded label, Red Girl Records after being dropped by Virgin Records.
-The album was a big commercial success in Europe charting in the top 20 in Austria, Germany, Scotland, Switzerland and Portugal.
+Beautiful Intentions is the third solo album by the English singer Melanie C. This is the first album release on Chisholm's self-founded label, Red Girl Records after being dropped by Virgin Records.
+The album contains the hit singles "Next Best Superstar" and "First Day of My Life".

+The album was a commercial success in Europe charting in the top 20 in Austria, Germany, Scotland, Switzerland and Portugal.
 It achieved Gold certifications in Germany, Austria and Switzerland and a Platinum certification in Portugal.
-The album saw the release of hit singles "Next Best Superstar" and "First Day of My Life" which went on to become the most downloaded song of all time in Germany.
-In 2006, Melanie C announced via her official website that Beautiful Intentions had outsold her previous album Reason, and was certified gold and platinum in some European countries.

 Background

 After the release of her previous album Reason, Chisholm was dismissed by her original record label, Virgin Records.
 The main reason for her being dropped was the disappointing sales of her second album "Reason".
 Talking about being dropped by Virgin during an interview on The Guardian, Melanie C stated that "[I had] mixed feelings.
 I knew that they were starting to lose faith in me, so I was actually quite relieved to go.
 I looked at my options and starting my own label was the most exciting thing".
 In the spring of 2004, she created her own independent record label, "Red Girl Records", to record and release her own projects, alongside her manager, Nancy Phillips.
 The name was inspired by the colours of the football Liverpool F.C., which Chisholm is supporter.

 The album was Chisholm's labour of love for a year, and she previewed six tracks on her Barfly mini-tour in June 2004 before going into the studio to record the tracks.
 Following the release of the first single, "Next Best Superstar", the album was released on 11 April 2005 in the UK and some other countries.
 Later the album was re-released in some countries (with a new song—"First Day of My Life").
 Chisholm stated in an Australian interview that she was pleased that Beautiful Intentions outsold Reason.
 Beautiful Intentions has received Gold certification in Germany and Switzerland.
 In Portugal, it has gone Platinum (9 weeks at number 1).